pipalacademy/pipal.in-old/people.md

 ### Noufal Ibrahim

-Noufal is a Python programmer specialising in infrastructure and development tools with more than 10 years of experience.
+Noufal Ibrahim is the founder of Hamon Technologies, a services firm based in Kozhikode that specialises in infrastructure, automation and analytics solutions.
+He has more than ten years of experience in architecting, building and automating software systems.
+He also runs Lycaeum, a platform to mentor young engineers.

-He conducts corporate and public trainings on Python and the git version control system.
+He is the founder of PyCon India and the chair of the first two editions of the conference.

-He is the founder of PyCon India and the chair of the first two editions of the conference in 2009 and 2010.
+He has worked at Cisco, Synopsis and Internet Archive.

 [Blog][n1] &bull; [Twitter][n2] &bull; [Linked In][n3]